OlegDemk/stm32f103c8t/README.md

 # stm32f103c8t
 Hardwere:

-Scheme all project is in 'Hardware diagram'.
+Scheme and main algorithm all project is in 'Hardware diagram'.
 'Hardware diagram' file can be opened in https://app.diagrams.net/

   MODULES:                                        Bus         Functions